What is an Exercise (Stress) Test for Children?

 How long does it take?

-Patients are exercising for only 10-15 minutes.
-Patients are in the lab about an hour for set-up, test explanation, exercise and recovery from exercise.
+Patients usually exercise for 10-15 minutes.
+But the appointment could take about an hour with set-up, test explanation, exercise, and recovery from exercise.

 When can I expect results from the testing, and how do I receive the results?